What to Expect on a 5 Day Water Fast

 Fasting for longer than 5 days can have continued benefits but after 5 days you risk losing lean body mass.
 For lean individuals like myself, I stay at 4–5 days.

 If you are looking to lose more weight then extending the fast can be extremely beneficial as long as you are feeling okay.
 In addition, if you have a chronic inflammatory condition and you are feeling better at Day 5 then you can consider continuing the fast.

 People have successfully done 40+ day water fasts without any issues.
-This doesn’t mean you have too but fasting like this can be safe and beneficial in certain circumstances.
+This doesn’t mean you have to do something like that, but these extended fasts can be safe and beneficial in certain circumstances.

 How Often Should I Do an Extended Fast?